 Making Waves: Bethany Hamilton’s Amazing Tale Of Surfing And Survival

-Bethany Hamilton was living out the dream in Hawaii – a promising surfer with loads of talent.
+Bethany Hamilton was living the dream in Hawaii as a promising surfer with loads of talent.
 Then, one fateful day in 2003, a terrifying incident changed everything.

 During an early morning surf session, a shark attack took her arm and nearly her life.
-Rather than shy away from the ocean, the 13-year-old girl faced her fears and became an inspirational figure to kids, adults, athletes and people from all around the world.
+Rather than shy away from the ocean, the 13-year-old girl faced her fears and inspired kids, adults, athletes and people all around the world.

 This is the story of a soul surfer who never stopped pursuing her passion.